atmdesigns/atmdesigns.github.io/README.md

 Optimizations I Made

+General
+-  Resized the pizza image (made it smaller)
+-  Lowered quality on pizza.jpg, image1.jpg, image3.jpg to 30% to optimize images without loss of quality

+In index.html

+In main.js
-1. Changed queryselector to getElementsByClassName to reduce load time when resizing pizza
+-  Changed queryselector to getElementsByClassName to reduce load time when resizing pizza
-2. Resized the pizza image (made it smaller)
-3. Moved some of the calculations in the for loops to outside the loops
+-  Moved some of the calculations in the for loops to outside the loops
-4. Lowered quality on pizza.jpg, image1.jpg, image3.jpg to 30% to optimize images without loss of quality
-5. In the ChangePizzaSlices function, changed queryselectorAll to getElementsByClassName
+-  In the ChangePizzaSlices function, changed queryselectorAll to getElementsByClassName
-6. In the updatePositions function, made a variable for list length for use in the for loop statement
+-  In the updatePositions function, made a variable for list length for use in the for loop statement
+- Changed pizzeria.jpg to a .png file to make it smaller
+- Moved pizzasDiv outside of for loop since it doesn't change

+In pizza.html
+- added viewport meta tag in head
-7. Created pizzeria1.jpg since pizzeria.jpg was used on index.html and pizza.html, but with different sizes.
+- Created pizzeria1.jpg since pizzeria.jpg was used on index.html and pizza.html, but with different sizes.
-8. Changed pizzeria.jpg to a .png file to make it smaller